Utah Colocation

 • Data center site selection preferred location (Millions of sq. ft. built out in Utah, mostly large companies and government agencies)

-• Ideal Utah climate helps cool the data center efficiently
+• The ideal Utah climate helps cool the data center efficiently

 • Major Delta hub with daily direct flights from all over the US

-The low cost of power enables world-class data centers in Utah to offer high value colocation at a price significantly less than popular metro areas, and the disaster safe geography makes Utah ideal to limit service disruption.
+The low cost of power enables world-class data centers in Utah to offer high-value colocation at a price significantly less than popular metro areas, and the disaster-safe geography makes Utah ideal for limiting service disruption.

-Additionally, Utah is on the crossroads of internet connectivity from Seattle, San Francisco and Los Angeles to the East Coast.
+Additionally, Utah is at the crossroads of internet connectivity from Seattle, San Francisco, and Los Angeles to the East Coast.
 For those who know, Utah is a very ideal place for data center colocation.

 Fibernet’s Salt Lake City Metro Data Center Facility